 Key Benefits of Renting a Business Storage Unit

 Renting a self-storage unit can be a real asset to small businesses.
-The following are some major advantages that set it apart from other options:
+The following are some significant advantages that set it apart from other options:

-For one, it’s an effective way to reduce clutter while keeping unused but important business items in a safe place.
-It’s also an excellent way to stow way seasonal merchandise or extra stocks until they’re needed.
+For one, it’s an effective way to reduce clutter while keeping unused but essential business items in a safe place.
+It’s also an excellent way to stow away seasonal merchandise or extra stocks until they’re needed.

 Ensures Security for Valuables

-If you operate your business out of your home, chances are that your equipment and tools are also within the vicinity.
+If you operate your business out of your home, your equipment and tools are also within the vicinity.
 If your tools include potentially hazardous items such as saws, hammers, drills, and ladders, it can be a safety risk to the rest of the household.
-Self-storage units are a great way to keep these types of equipment out of reach of children to reduce the risk of injuries
+Self-storage units are a great way to keep these types of equipment out of reach of children to reduce the risk of injuries.

-Do you own vintage cars, recreational vehicles, canoes, ski boats, and other big-ticket items, but don’t have the space for it?
+Do you own vintage cars, recreational vehicles, canoes, ski boats, and other big-ticket items but don’t have the space for them?
 Self-storage units are the answer.
-In response to the demand for large-item storage, many storage facilities now offer much bigger spaces to accommodate the need.
+In response to the demand for large-item storage, many storage facilities now offer much bigger areas to accommodate the need.

-As part of their security protocol, tenants are given their own set of locks, keys, and access codes to their storage space.
+As part of their security protocol, tenants are given their locks, keys, and access codes to their storage space.
 Almost no one else has this sensitive information, which adds an extra layer of protection to your belongings.
-While it’s almost impossible for anyone else to access the contents of a space, it’s an easy process for tenants themselves – use your code to get through the facility gate anytime you need.
+While no one else can access the contents of space, it’s an easy process for tenants themselves – use your code to get through the facility gate anytime you need.

 Efficient Business Relocation

-Planning to relocate your business?
-Transferring the contents of your office, including furniture, equipment, and tools that you don’t often use, can be an expensive process.
+Are you planning to relocate your business?
+Transferring the contents of your office, including furniture, equipment, and tools you don’t often use, can be expensive.
 Lighten the transportation expense by freeing up space and stashing away unnecessary office items and documents in a secure self-storage unit.

-If you don’t have the budget to transfer to a bigger office yet, a self-storage unit can help you maximize your current one instead.
+If you don’t have the budget to transfer to a bigger office, a self-storage unit can help you maximize your current one instead.
 Over time, office spaces get filled up with paperwork and unused furniture and equipment.
-A lot of small businesses have found that keeping these offsite is more cost-effective than wasting precious working space into storing them.
+Many small businesses have found that keeping these offsite is more cost-effective than wasting precious working space on storing them.